Gentian

 Interaction Rating=Moderate Be cautious with this combination.

-Theoretically, gentian might decrease blood pressure.
-Taking gentian along with medications for high blood pressure might cause your blood pressure to go too low.
+Gentian might lower blood pressure.
+Taking gentian along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.

 Interactions with herbs & supplements

 Herbs and supplements that might lower blood pressure: Gentian might lower blood pressure.
-There is concern that combining gentian with other herbs and supplements that can also lower blood pressure might cause blood pressure to drop too low.
-Some of these herbs and supplements include andrographis, casein peptides, cat's claw, coenzyme Q-10, fish oil, L-arginine, lycium, stinging nettle, theanine, and others.
+Taking it with other supplements that have the same effect might cause blood pressure to drop too much.
+Examples of supplements with this effect include andrographis, casein peptides, L-arginine, niacin, and stinging nettle.

 Interactions with foods